city_hall

 We will work with you to make sure you have access to the technology you need to take part in this program.

 There is no application fee to apply.
 Only selected candidates are eligible for the scholarship.
+You can find more information in our online form.

-The deadline to apply for the spring 2024 course is late April.
-We will notify selected applicants in early May.
+The deadline to apply for the summer 2024 course is July 14, 2024.
+We will notify selected applicants by July 19, 2024.

 Back to top